 Agricultural land in the Barossa—Yorke—Mid North region occupies 34,700 square kilometres, or 92 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 2,328 square kilometres, or 6 per cent of the region.
 The most common land use by area is dryland cropping, which occupies 15,740 square kilometres or 42 per cent of the Barossa—Yorke—Mid North region.

-Agriculture, forestry and fishing was the largest employment sector with 7,400 people, representing 15 per cent of the region's workforce.
-Manufacturing was the second largest with 7,300 people, followed by retail trade with 4,900 people.
-Other important employment sectors in the region were construction, health care and social assistance, and education and training.
+Manufacturing was the largest employment sector with 7,400 people.
+Agriculture, forestry and fishing was the second largest employment sector with 6,800 people, representing 14 per cent of the region's workforce, followed by retail trade with 4,700 people.
+Other important employment sectors in the region were health care and social assistance; construction; and education and training.

 Value of agricultural production